Extending site configuration¶

 an input field for a Google API key.
 However it is not possible to extend with

 complex TCA like inline relations, database driven select fields, FlexForm

 The example below shows the experimental feature adding a field to site in an

 <?php // Experimental example to add a new field to the site configuration // Configure a new simple required input field to site $GLOBALS['SiteConfiguration']['site']['columns']['myNewField'] = [ 'label' => 'A new custom field', 'config' => [ 'type' => 'input', 'eval' => 'required', ], ]; // And add it to showitem $GLOBALS['SiteConfiguration']['site']['types']['0']['showitem'] = str_replace( 'base,', 'base, myNewField, ', $GLOBALS['SiteConfiguration']['site']['types']['0']['showitem'] );

-The field will be shown in the edit form of the configuration module and it’s value stored in the
+The field will be shown in the edit form of the configuration module and its

-file.
+config.yaml file.
 Using the site object

 \TYPO3\CMS\core\Site\Entity\Site, the value can be fetched using